 Lent, a period of forty days (excluding Sundays) from Ash Wednesday to Easter Sunday, is a time of penitence and preparation for Christians, many of whom strengthen their faith through study, prayer, fasting or abstinence.
-Its restriction and solemnity contrast the joys of Easter, the Sunday celebration of Christ’s resurrection from the dead.
+Its restriction and solemnity contrast with the joys of Easter, the Sunday celebration of Christ’s resurrection from the dead.

 “Remember that you are dust, and to dust you shall return.”
 The priest or minister speaks these words, inscribing a small cross of ashes on the forehead of each person who comes to the special Ash Wednesday service at the beginning of Lent.
 The season of Lent lasts for forty days, from Ash Wednesday to Easter Sunday, and the count excludes Sundays.
 It is a solemn drama in which Christians are to prepare themselves, through fasting and prayer, to accompany Christ in the events of Holy Week, including his betrayal, his crucifixion, his death, and his resurrection.

 Lent is the church’s great season of penitence, abstinence, and preparation and is said to correspond to the forty days Jesus spent in the wilderness preparing for his public ministry.
 In the early church, this was the initiatory season in which new Christians were prepared through instruction and catechism for the initiation of baptism, which took place on Easter Sunday.
 Today, Lent is still a time of preparation for baptism.
 It is also a time for all Christians to strengthen their faith through study and reflection, fasting and abstinence.
 In Protestant and Catholic churches, some form of fasting or some daily practice of study and prayer is encouraged during Lent.
 Christians of Orthodox churches observe a strict Lenten fast including abstinence from all meat, fish, and dairy products.